Delayed Feedback in Online Non-Convex Optimization: A Non-Stationary Approach with Applications: State of the Art and Related Work

 \section{State of the Art and Related Work}

-The standard algorithm for online optimization is the online gradient descent (OGD) algorithm.
-At each step, the algorithm updates its decision based on the gradient of the loss function at the current decision:

-where $P_{\XX}$ denotes the projection onto the convex set $\XX$, and $\eta_{t}$ is the step-size (learning rate).
+The standard algorithm for online optimization is the Online Gradient Descent (OGD) algorithm.
+At each step, the algorithm updates its decision based on the gradient of the loss function at the current decision: where $P_{\XX}$ denotes the projection onto the convex set $\XX$, and $\eta_{t}$ is the step-size (learning rate).
 Several papers have established sub-linear regret bounds for different classes of functions.
 For convex functions without delay, \cite{zinkevich2003online} proved a stationary regret bound of $\mathcal{O}(T^{\frac{1}{2}})$, while \cite{hazan2007logarithmic} improved this result to a regret rate of $\mathcal{O}(\ln(T))$ for strongly convex functions.
-In \cite{flaxman2004online} and \cite{agarwal2010optimal} is extended for the bandit setting for convex and strongly convex, respectively.
+In \cite{flaxman2004online} and \cite{agarwal2010optimal}, it is extended for the bandit setting for convex and strongly convex, respectively.